Foreign Influence in University Research

 Wright State wants to assist our faculty in staying current with the developing changes in this important area.
 Please see the information below for additional details and links to source documents.
 As always, please contact the Office of Research Compliance or the Vice Provost for Research for further assistance.

 Wright State researchers are required to disclose financial interests or support in their annual Significant Financial Disclosure documents, including from foreign sources.
 Please see University Policy 6110 for more information.
-To update your disclosure please login at: rspgateway.wright.edu.
+To update your disclosure, please log into Cayuse.

-Similarly, the NSF issued a “Dear Colleague” letter on July 11, 2019 reaffirming its support for the diverse research communities across the country, but highlighting that the threats to research activities have changed in size and complexity in recent years.
+On July 11, 2019, the NSF issued a “Dear Colleague” letter reaffirming its support for the diverse research communities across the country, but highlighting that the threats to research activities have changed in size and complexity in recent years.
 In an attempt to combat these threats, NSF is reminding researchers about long-standing requirements to disclose pending and current support information.

-The U.S. Department of Energy issued an order on June 7, 2019 banning researchers working for DOE or on DOE-sponsored contracts from participating in “foreign government talent recruitment programs.”
+On June 7, 2019, the U.S. Department of Energy issued an order banning researchers working for DOE or on DOE-sponsored contracts from participating in “foreign government talent recruitment programs.”

-The Undersecretary of Defense, Michael Griffin, issued a memorandum to academic institutions identifying a list of information that must be included in each new proposal for all key personnel, whether or not that person will be supported by the proposed project.
+A memorandum to academic institutions from Undersecretary of Defense Michael Griffin identifies a list of information that must be included in each new proposal for all key personnel, whether or not that person will be supported by the proposed project.
 The information relates to sources of support, time allocation to various projects, and periods of performance.
 The DOD will review that information to protect intellectual property, national security interests, and to “limit undue influence, including foreign talent programs, by countries that desire to exploit United States’ technology….”

 Colleges and universities within the United States are frequently targeted for exploitation due to the high levels of cutting-edge R&D as well as the open and collaborative nature of academics.
 It is important to be vigilant and maintain an appropriate level of skepticism when it comes to unsolicited contacts from unknown people.
 The FBI and other agencies have put together resources that can help you identify suspicious behaviors if you believe you have been a target for exploitation.